April 24, 2026· 7 min read· By Ryan Solberg

 The honest gut check

-After you've done Steps 1–3, ask yourself one more question: at this payment, am I still saving for retirement, funding my kids' activities, and taking one real vacation a year?
+After you've worked through the sections above, ask yourself one more question: at this payment, am I still saving for retirement, funding my kids' activities, and taking one real vacation a year?
 If the answer is no, you're stretching — and a house you can barely afford is worse than a house you love at a smaller size.

 A good lender will tell you what the bank will approve.
 A good agent will tell you what you'll actually be happy paying.
 You want both opinions before you write an offer.